 Individuals transferring from UND Aerospace Flight Training Centers (FTC) located in Crookston, MN, and Phoenix, AZ, must adhere to UND FTC site-to-site transfer policies.

-All students, including transfers, must have a minimum grade point average (GPA) of 2.5 cumulative and institutional to enroll in Aviation 102, Introduction to Aviation; Aviation 142, Introduction to Aviation-Helicopter; and all 200-level and above aviation courses.
-This policy does not apply to first semester freshmen who do not have a college GPA.
+All aviation students, including transfers, must have a minimum grade point average (GPA) of 2.6 cumulative and institutional to begin, and remain in, all flight courses and 200-level and above aviation courses.

 UAS: Due to federal export regulations, all UAS majors must be a U.S. person as defined by 22 CFR 120.15